This is the sixth article in the series I’m writing on chakras.

 - Address the underlying reasons for the lower chakra weakness

-For those who are interested in rebalancing their energy system, I offer a Chakra Meditation kit which teaches you to read, heal, open, clear out and rebalance your entire chakra system.
-It’s a do–it–yourself guide that includes an audio meditation, eBook and a discount on the Intuitive Awakening course.
+For those who are interested in bringing more balance to their energy system, I offer a Chakra Meditation Kit which teaches you to read, heal, open, clear out and rebalance your entire chakra system.
+It’s a do-it-yourself guide that includes an audio meditation, eBook and a discount to the Intuitive Awakening Course.